cjfrisz/chaser-cljs/README.md

 Copyright © 2013 Chris Frisz

 Distributed under the Eclipse Public License, the same as Clojure.
+See file epl.html for full text.

+seedrandom-min.js copyright © 2013 David Bau, all rights reserved.
+See file seedrandom.license for full text.